Please Click to Hear - Associate Voices

 Choosing a Practice Area

-Once a candidate accepts our offer of post-law school employment, we ask him or her to choose a general practice area (e.g., litigation, real estate, corporate, etc.).
-We make every effort to match the new associate's interests with the firm's needs.
-Most associates practice in one area based on their professional preference, their development and the needs of the firm.
-Occasionally, some first-year associates practice in two areas.
+Most new associates practice in one area based on their professional preference, their development, and the needs of the firm.
+Occasionally, some new associates practice in two areas.
 Associates initially practicing in two areas select one area at the end of their first year.

 New Associate Orientation